AgLewandowska/yagro-coding-challenge/README.md

 ## Assumptions

-- Top line of workers has priority
 - Conveyor is empty at the start
 - Workers do not hold any items at the start
-- Prefer moving items to workers not holding products
+- Prefer moving components to workers not holding products
 - A worker can pick up a component when holding a finished product (but cannot then replace it with a product)

 ## TODO